top of page

 Chris works to highlight the strengths of those he works with, maintaining a sensitivity to the potential trauma in their lives, while simultaneously supporting them to realize the agency and purpose that they hold.
 He does his best to deeply understand and become attuned to the interior world of his clients, supporting them to live their best story by teaching cognitive skills, as well as emotional regulation skills.
 Chris offers counselling to children, adolescents, as well as adults, and his areas of interest include, depression, anxiety, spirituality, and trauma.
 He has experience working as a psychometrist, and currently offers psycho-educational as well as behavioural-emotional assessments for people of any age

 Chris is 2SLGBTQ+ affirming and is available to residents of Alberta.
 He resides as a settler on Treaty 7 territory in Mohkinstsis (Calgary).
+Chris is NOT accepting new clients at this time.

 Have questions?
 Email Chris.